-Destination or Private Vacation Clubs means private and or exclusive membership organizations or commercial businesses providing access to rental properties and services for its club members with non-ownership interest who seek alternative options to standard vacation home rentals.
-Destination clubs typically provide rental properties in a variety of locations and model a membership access structure where its members purchase membership levels granting access to personalized services.
+Destination or Private Vacation Clubs ("Destination Clubs") means private and/or exclusive membership organizations or commercial businesses primarily engaged in providing short-term overnight acommodations and related services for its club members with non-ownership interest who seek alternative options to standard vacation home rentals.
+Destination Clubs typically own or lease properties from the owners on a long-term basis, provide those properties in a variety of locations to its members on a short-term basis, and model a membership access structure where its members purchase membership levels granting access to properties and personalized services.
+Properties offered by Destination Clubs to a member for less than thirty (30) days are considered STRs whether the Destination Club is an owner of record or a lessee.